Maintain Battalion fields new modular diagnostic test system

 |1

-This work, Maintain Battalion fields new modular diagnostic test system [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Maintain Battalion fields new modular diagnostic test system, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s note: article by 1st Lt.
-Zachary Peters, assigned to Bravo Company, 703rd BSB, 2nd ABCT.